Illumos

-Illumos (stylized as illumos) is a partly free and open-source Unix operating system.
-It is based on OpenSolaris, which was based on System V Release 4 (SVR4) and the Berkeley Software Distribution (BSD).
-Illumos comprises a kernel, device drivers, system libraries, and utility software for system administration.
-This core is now the base for many different open-sourced illumos distributions, in a similar way in which the Linux kernel is used in different Linux distributions.
+Illumos (stylized as "illumos") is a partly free and open-source Unix operating system.
+It has been developed since 2010 and is based on OpenSolaris, after the discontinuation of that product by Oracle.
+It comprises a kernel, device drivers, system libraries, and utility software for system administration.
+Its core has become the base for many different open-sourced Illumos distributions, in a way similar to how the Linux kernel is used in different Linux distributions.

+Name

-The maintainers write illumos in lowercase since some computer fonts do not clearly distinguish a lowercase L from an uppercase i: Il (see homoglyph).
-The project name is a combination of words illuminare from Latin for to light and OS for Operating System.
+The maintainers write illumos in lowercase, since some computer fonts do not clearly distinguish a lowercase L from an uppercase i: Il (see homoglyph).
+The project name is a combination of words illuminare from the Latin for to light, and OS for Operating System.

-Overview
+History and development

-Illumos was announced via webinar on Thursday, 3 August 2010, as a community effort of some core Solaris engineers to create a truly open source Solaris by swapping closed source bits of OpenSolaris with open implementations.
+Illumos was announced via webinar on 3 August 2010, as a community effort of a group of core Solaris engineers to create a truly open source Solaris, by swapping closed source bits of OpenSolaris with open implementations.
+OpenSolaris itself is based on System V Release 4 (SVR4) and the Berkeley Software Distribution (BSD).